CODARcode/Chimbuko/README.md

 Chimbuko enables the comparison of different runs at high and low levels of metric granularity.
 Chimbuko aims at providing this capability in both offline and online (in-situ) modes.
-Because capturing performance metrics can quickly escalate in volume and provenance can be highly verbose, Chimbuko plan to include a data reduction module.
+Because capturing performance metrics can quickly escalate in volume and provenance can be highly verbose, Chimbuko plans to include a data reduction module.
 The framework is intended to be used first in offline mode so that a user can determine what metrics are of interest to their case, and then in online mode.

 The following figure shows the basic layout of the Chimbuko framework.

 ![Chimbuko Basic Layout](figures/chimbukolayout.png)